-Students must file formal written application for degree with the Office of the Registrar according to the published University Calendar at the beginning of the term during the semester of completion.
+Students must file formal application for degree online at www.apsu.edu/records according to the published University Calendar at the beginning of the term during the semester of completion.
 Applications for the degree will not be accepted from students who do not have at least a 3.0 GPA.
 All applicants for the degree must notify the Office of the Registrar in writing whether they will or will not participate in Commencement.
-Students currently enrolled in courses that are completed prior to graduate exercises or have only one course to complete in the Summer term are eligible to participate in the May Commencement.

 After the application for degree is filed, the student's record is audited against his/her Program of Study; the student will be notified by the Office of the Registrar of their graduation status.